 What similar items actually sold for

 To help ground this guide in real market activity, here are recent example auction comps from Appraisily’s internal database.
-These are educational comparables (not a guarantee of price for your specific item).
+These matched sales are market context only, not an object estimate or identification, and they do not guarantee a price for your specific antique ceramics identification marks glaze form and condition.

 Disclosure: prices are shown as reported by auction houses and are provided for appraisal context.
 Learn more in our editorial policy.